mateusz-z-olszewski/edgeradicator/README.md

 # edgeradicator
-Alternative to now obsolete EdgeDeflecter
+Alternative to the now obsolete EdgeDeflecter